Scaling law of individual urban tour behavior: Model

-Here, we propose a tour terminate-continue (TTC) model, as shown in Fig. \ref{fig. 2}.
-In TTC model, we assume that an individual begins his or her tour at a base location.
-At each step, the individual must decide whether to terminate the tour and return to base location (see Fig. \ref{fig. 2}(a)).
+We propose a tour terminate-continue (TTC) model, as shown in Fig. \ref{fig. 2}.
+In the TTC model, we assume that an individual begins his or her tour at a base location.
+At each step, the individual must decide whether to terminate the tour and return to the base location (see Fig. \ref{fig. 2}(a)).
 This tour generation process is modeled through the relationship between the probability of terminating the tour and the length of the current tour.
-Figure \ref{fig. 3} shows the empirical relationship between the probability of terminating the tour and the length of current tour in New York (a), Los Angeles (b), Shanghai (c), and Beijing (d).
-We find that the probability of terminating the tour decreases with the increase in the current tour length, which is consistent in trend with the findings of Hunt and Stefan\cite{2007TRB}.
-Moreover, we observe a negatively correlated scaling relationship between the probability of terminating a tour ${P}_{\text{term}}$ and the current tour length $l$
+Figure \ref{fig. 3} shows the empirical relationship between the probability of terminating the tour and the length of the current tour in the two cities.
+We find that the probability of terminating the tour decreases with increasing current tour length, which is consistent with the findings of Hunt and Stefan \cite{13}.
+Moreover, we observe a negatively correlated scaling relationship between the probability ${P}_{\text{term}}$ of terminating a tour and the current tour length $l$, i.e.,

-where $\rho$ denotes the initial terminate probability, and $\gamma$ characterizes the degree to which this probability decreases as the tour length increases.
-Therefore, the probability of continuing the tour can be expressed as
+where $\rho$ denotes the initial probability of termination, and $\gamma$ characterizes how the probability of termination decreases as the tour increases in length.
+Accordingly, the probability of continuing the tour can be expressed as

 The parameter $\rho$ represents the initial probability of an individual choosing to terminate the tour.
-The greater the value of $\rho$, the higher the terminate probability $P_{\text{term}}$.
-The parameter $\gamma$ captures the extent to which the current tour length $l$ influences the terminate probability.
-When $\gamma=0$, the terminate probability is independent of the current tour length $l$.
-When $\gamma>0$, the terminate probability decreases with the increase of the current tour length $l$, following a power-law form.
+The greater the value of $\rho$ is, the higher the probability $P_{\text{term}}$ of termination.
+The parameter $\gamma$ determines how strongly the current tour length $l$ influences the probability of termination.
+When $\gamma=0$, the probability of termination is independent of the current tour length $l$.
+When $\gamma>0$, the probability of termination decreases with the increasing current tour length $l$, following a power-law form.

-When an individual chooses to continue the current tour, it is necessary to determine whether the next step is to visit a new location or previously visited location (see Fig. \ref{fig. 2}(b)).
+When an individual chooses to continue the current tour, it is necessary to determine whether the next step involves visiting a new location or a previously visited location (see Fig. \ref{fig. 2}(b)).
 To capture the individual's preference for returning to previously visited locations, we introduce a parameter $\theta$ that characterizes the competition between visiting new and old locations.
 We assume that the probability of an individual exploring a new location is